Police abuse of sex workers in the United States: Street prostitution

 Sex workers may engage in street prostitution for a multitude of reasons; one of the most intrinsic reasons is as a survival tool against poverty.
 Socialist feminists have cited "oppressive capitalistic processes for why women enter into street prostitution."
-Certain communities are more vulnerable to prostitution.
-In the United States there are many street prostitutes who are black or belong to another ethnic group and/or who may be uneducated and impoverished due to inequity and lack of resources due to factors such as race and class.
-Radical feminists have argued that the marginalization of poor women of color has made it more likely for them to be led into prostitution.
-Some critics have stated that police officers have dehumanized sex workers and Amnesty International has noted that in the past Los Angeles police officers would mark cases involving sex workers, especially black sex workers, as N.H.I. - "No Human Involved".
-In New York, a suspected prostitute caught carrying a condom can be arrested by a police officer for soliciting sex.
+Certain communities may be more vulnerable to prostitution.
+In the United States there are street prostitutes of all races who are uneducated and/or impoverished due to inequity and lack of resources due to factors such as class and race.
+In addition, experts and feminists have argued that the marginalization of poor women of color has made it more likely for them to be led into prostitution.
+Some critics have stated that police officers have dehumanized sex workers and Amnesty International has noted that in the past, Los Angeles police officers would mark cases involving sex workers, especially black sex workers, as N.H.I. - "No Human Involved".
+In New York City, a suspected prostitute caught carrying a condom could have been arrested by police for soliciting sex.

 Scholar Jacquelyn Monroe has noted that prostitution laws are unevenly enforced and that sex workers engaging in street prostitution are more at risk of being arrested, while sex buyers are not.
 Research has also stated that there is a sex stigma named "whore-stigma" attached to street prostitution that reinforces hierarchies and dehumanizes street prostitutes and that harassment is pervasive.
 Sex workers have reported "experiencing verbal degradation, cursing, insults, and racial slurs from the police" and being harassed when engaging in non-criminal activities.
 They have also reported that they are reluctant to report crimes against them such as rape, as they state that there is a risk of them being ignored or receiving punishment such as fines, incarceration, or deportation instead.

 Society's social construct of sex workers historically; been given the role of social outcast someone to be ignored and dismissed.
 Because of this social construct it subconsciously legitimizes their "otherness" to society.
 With these perceptions society can stigmatize and dehumanize the prostitute.
 As stated earlier this is one of the contributing factors of "whore-stigma".